 These regulations come into operation on 1 September 2005.

-3. Interpretation
+3. Terms used in these regulations

 In these regulations, unless the contrary intention appears —

-“Commission” in relation to proceedings, means the Commission as defined in the Act however constituted for the purpose of those proceedings;
+“Commission”, in relation to proceedings, means the Commission as defined in the Act however constituted for the purpose of those proceedings;

 “electronic document” means a document that exists in a digital form and is capable of transmission, storage and duplication by electronic means;